skx/sysbox/README.md

 * Empty lines will be skipped entirely.

+### ips

+This tool lets you easily retrieve a list of local, or global, IPv4 and IPv6 addresses present upon your local host.
+This is a little simpler than trying to parse `ip -4 addr list`, although that is also the common approach.

 ### make-password

 This tool generates a single random password each time it is executed, it is designed to be quick and simple to use, rather than endlessly configurable.